peluche/prompts/README.md

 # prompts
-Some prompts I use in my GPT.
+Some prompts I use in my GPTs.